 Sober October is a charity event where people agree to go alcohol-free for the 31 days of October while raising money for organisations such as MacMillan Cancer Support.

-The challenge isn’t about giving up drinking for life (although, some people ultimately choose to!).
-The Sober October challenge encourages a change in drinking habits and to explore how the behavioural lifestyle change could reap long term health benefits.
+The challenge isn’t about giving up drinking for life (although some people ultimately choose to!).
+The Sober October challenge encourages a change in drinking habits and explores how the behavioural lifestyle change could reap long-term health benefits.

-I may be a bit biased (ahem), but life without alcohol is pretty enjoyable.
+I may be a bit biased (ever so slightly), but life without alcohol is pretty enjoyable.
 I highly encourage giving it a try.

-This October, we’re going to dig deeper into alcohol-free living.
-And I’m looking forward to handing you a shovel.
-But if you’re interested in reading some of my posts about alcohol-free life here is a list to get started:
+This October, I look forward to others digging deeper into an alcohol-free life!
+In fact, I’m handing you a shovel.
+But if you’re interested in reading some of my posts about alcohol-free life, here is a list to get started:

-- Three Things I Learned About Myself After I Quit Drinking
+- A Few Things I Learned After Quitting Drinking

 - Super Quick Mock Sangria Recipe